daos-stack/daos/src/client/java/README.md

     mvn site

 ## Run
-Besides DAOS setup and environment variables, one more environment for JVM signal chaining should be set as below.
+Beside DAOS setup and environment variables, one more environment for JVM signal chaining should be set as below.

     export LD_PRELOAD=<YOUR JDK HOME>/jre/lib/amd64/libjsig.so